msu-csc232-sp22/lab03/README.md

-# LAB03 - Translating UML Class Diagramw
+# LAB03 - Translating UML Class Diagrams and the Big-Five

 A quasi-test-driven approach to translating a UML class diagrams into C++ classes.